How to capitalize on the richness of resources that are present at a conference?

 - definitely before contacting all potential speakers (to find a right balance between presentations and engagement)

-- preferably before hiring a venue (venue facilities are an important factor – flexibility of room setup, reporting/harvesting options, sunlight ...)
+- if the conference is taking place face to face: preferably before hiring a venue (venue facilities are an important factor – flexibility of room setup, reporting/harvesting options, participants' wellbeing ...)

 What do participants (and client) get from an interactive format of a large-group event?